-Secure boot violation is an irritating error that makes the machine fail to boot into Windows.
-Usually, you stuck at the UEFI screen of Windows.
-In order to solve this vexing problem, MiniTool Solution provides top 2 troubleshooting methods to fix the secure boot violation error.
+Secure boot violation is an irritating error that makes Windows fail to boot or makes you get stuck at the BIOS/UEFI screen.
+This post from MiniTool Partition Wizard provides effective methods to fix this issue.

 the secure boot violation error